back to the MAIN INDEX

 THE MONASTERY'S PORTER

-Tell him it's something that may interest him".
+tell him it's something that should interest him ».

 I had mentioned to you, I had brought him